turingschool/front-end-curriculum/projects/flash-cards.md

 * 1: Application generates syntax error or crashes during execution.

 ### Test-Driven Development
-* 4: Application is broken into components which are well tested in both isolation and integration using appropriate data.
+* 4: Application is broken into components, good use of own data, good happy and sad path testing.
-* 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality.
+* 3: Application is well tested but does not have consistent use of beforeEach to DRY up tests, uses data files instead of creating own data, and not enough sad path testing.
 * 2: Application makes some use of tests, but the coverage is insufficient given project requirements.
 * 1: Application does not demonstrate strong use of TDD.